natritmeyer/site_prism/README.md

 ```

-... you can also wait for the existence of a list of names like this:
+You can also wait for the existence of a list of names like this:

 ```ruby
 @friends_page.wait_for_names